We’ve built a network of investor relationships

 Many investment firms boast that they review and reject thousands of projects.
 We see that as a total waste of time.

-We want to know that a sponsor has a positive track record of managing both its company and its projects.
-When we vet a sponsor, we thoroughly review:
+We want to know that an operating partner has a positive track record of managing both its company and its projects.
+When we vet a partner, we thoroughly review:

 What geographies and asset classes have they historically invested in?

 What are their historical realized returns to investors?

 How does the operator’s track record reflect their activity over 10 or 20 years?

 How do they perform in down cycles and recessions?